oracle/python-oracledb/doc/src/api_manual/module.rst

     value is *0* milliseconds.

-    The ``max_lifetime_session`` parameter is the length of time (in seconds) that connections can remain in the pool.
-If the value of this parameter is 0, then the connections may remain in the pool indefinitely.
-The default value is *0* seconds.
+    The ``max_lifetime_session`` parameter is the length of time (in seconds) that a pooled connection may exist since first being created.
+The default value is *0*.
+A value of *0* means that there is no limit.
+Connections become candidates for termination when they are acquired or released back to the pool and have existed for longer than ``max_lifetime_session`` seconds.
+In python-oracledb Thick mode, Oracle Client libraries 12.1 or later must be used and, prior to Oracle Client 21, cleanup only occurs when the pool is accessed.

     The ``session_callback`` parameter is a callable that is invoked when a connection is returned from the pool for the first time, or when the